Structural Inference: Interpreting Small Language Models with Susceptibilities: Results

-We randomly sample $N = 20,000$ tokens from each dataset and form $(\hat\chi^{d,i}_j)_{d \in \mathcal{D}, 1 \le i \le N, j \in \mathcal{H}}$ where $\mathcal{H}$ indexes all heads, $\mathcal{D}$ all datasets, and $\hat\chi^{d,i}_j = \hat\chi_{(x,y)}$ is the estimated per-token susceptibility for the observable $\phi_j$ where $(x,y)$ is the $i$th sampled token $y$ in context $x$ in dataset $d$.
-We perform PCA on this data matrix (including standardizing the columns) and find the top five PCs explaining resp. $89.61\%,3.84\%,1.31\%,0.72\%,0.68\%$ of the variance.
+where $\mathcal{H}(l)$ indexes the heads in layer $l \in \{0,1\}$, $\mathcal{D}$ all datasets, and $\hat\chi^{C_j}_{d,i} = \hat\chi^{C_j}_{(x,y)}$ is the estimated per-token susceptibility for the observable $\phi_{C_j}$ where $(x,y)$ is the $i$th sampled token $y$ in context $x$ in dataset $d$.
+The data matrix has size $N|\mathcal{D}| \times |\mathcal{H}(l)|$.
+We perform PCA on this data matrix (including standardizing the columns) and find the top three PCs explaining resp. $95.34\%,1.83\%,0.73\%$ of the variance for layer $0$ and $99.14\%, 0.39\%, 0.11\%$ for layer $1$.
 We examine the principal components to find the top positive and negative per-token susceptibilities and find the frequency of our six patterns among these top tokens.
-The results are shown in \cref{fig:pattern_dist_heatmap}, and in \cref{section:defn_induction_pattern} we include the background frequencies; note that between $60\%$-$80\%$ of sampled tokens fall into one of these six categories of patterns (\cref{fig:distribution_pattern}).
-The loadings are shown in \cref{fig:pertoken_pca_pc_loadings}.
+The resulting ``data loadings'' are shown in \cref{fig:pattern_dist_heatmap}, and in \cref{section:defn_induction_pattern} we include the background frequencies.
+The ``component loadings'' are shown in \cref{fig:pertoken_pca_pc_loadings}.
+In the following we provide interpretations for each principal component.

-\paragraph{PC1: Uniform mode.} With respect to the loadings on attention heads PC1 is a ``uniform mode'' that gives the average susceptibility of a token across heads.\footnote{Since PC1 is uniform across heads, any signature of internal structure that differentiates heads must lie in the \emph{exceptions} to this agreement; that is, in the remaining principal components.} The fact that PC1 explains most of the variance is visually apparent in \cref{fig:bruise_1}: on most tokens the heads have similar susceptibilities.
-Moreover some of the broad patterns visible in \cref{fig:bruise_1} and \cref{fig:figure_1} are made quantitative in the PC where more than half of the top negative tokens are either formatting or words with a space, and more than half of the top positive tokens are either a word part or induction pattern.
-To a significant degree, PC1 is about the fundamental pattern of \emph{word boundaries}.
+\paragraph{PC1: Word segmentation} The first PC is uniform across the heads in layer $0$ and layer $1$ and explains the majority of the variance.
+The interpretation is visually apparent in \cref{fig:figure_1}: on most tokens the heads have similar susceptibilities which are broadly \emph{positive} for word endings, induction patterns and right delimiters and \emph{negative} for word starts and spaces.
+Note that, as with human infants, one of the first problems a language model must solve in acquiring language is word segmentation: identifying boundaries in a stream of tokens \citep{goldwater2009bayesian}.
+It is therefore notable that the strongest pattern in the per-token susceptibilities seems to be associated with the model having learned to segment the token stream into words.